akarshan1996/Spark18_Backend/README.md

 4. Setup database settings inside `ormconfig.json` file
 5. Create a env file with the required data.
 Take example from `.env.sample` file
 6. Run `npm start` command
+7. A `postman collection file` is also included in the Repository to get a glimpse of How each API is called.

 ## Assumptions